Common concerns in early pregnancy

 If you feel pain or burning when you pass urine it may mean you have an infection.
 It is important to talk to a doctor if this is the case.

 Muscle cramps in the foot, leg or thigh are very common during pregnancy, especially at night.
 It is not clear what causes cramps.
-It was once thought that it was due to a lack of calcium and assumed therefore that calcium supplements would help.
-However, studies have not proven this to be the case.
+It was once thought that it was due to a lack of calcium; however, studies have not proven this to be the case.

 Things to try:

-- massage and stretch the affected limb or muscle during the cramp often gives relief.
+- Massage and stretching the affected limb or muscle during the cramp often gives relief.

 Eighty per cent of pregnant women will experience swelling in their ankles, feet and fingers.
 There is extra fluid in the tissues of your body during pregnancy and some of it collects in your legs, particularly at the end of the pregnancy.
 If you stand for long periods of time, especially in hot weather, this fluid can cause swelling in the ankles and feet.
 It is more noticeable towards the end of the day and usually goes down at night while you sleep.